Wei LiAssociate Professor; Founding Director of ENDEAVR Institute

-Dr. Wei Li is Associate Professor of Urban Planning and Coordinator of the Master of Urban Planning Program at Texas A&M University.
+Dr. Wei Li is Associate Professor of Urban Planning.
 He is committed to research, education, and service activities that lead to smart solutions for challenges faced by underserved communities and underprivileged populations.
 He has published numerous high-impact journal articles in the field of transportation and urban planning.
+In 2019, he received the Distinguished Achievement Award (University Level) from Texas A&M University and the Association of Former Students.
+Since 1955, the Distinguished Achievement Awards have been awarded to those who exhibit the highest standards of excellence at Texas A&M.

 Dr. Li teaches graduate and undergraduate courses in urban planning, with an emphasis on smart and connected communities.
 He has designed and implemented numerous service-learning projects and has made significant curriculum changes to transportation planning courses (e.g., creating online courses) at Texas A&M.

 Dr. Li has served as a reviewer for NSF and more than 20 reputable journals.
-He was Associate Editor for Environmental Science and Policy from 2013 to 2016.
+He was Associate Editor for Environmental Science and Policy from 2013 to 2016, and Associate Editor for Journal of Planning Education and Research during 2019-2021.

 Policy and Design